 The Tinies are quickly developing, and the child’s absorbent mind is learning the mechanics of their world.

-We believe it is appropriate that the youngest among us spend their day with the jewel tones of the Good Shepherd stained glass window bouncing around them.
+We believe it is appropriate that the youngest among us spend their day with the jewel toned Good Shepherd stained glass window bouncing light around them.

-We recognize that the child from birth has the ability to hear the voice of God.
-We offer ways for them to develop coordination, life skills, and be aware of the love of God.
+We know that from birth each child has the ability to hear the voice of God.
+Our goal is to offer ways for them to develop coordination, life skills, and become more and more aware of the love of God in this world.

 Whether it is passing the child a grasping ring, demonstrating object permanence with a Montessori material, asking the child for permission before assisting them, or singing songs about the Good Shepherd, we believe that formation begins at birth.